sonic-net/SONiC/doc/nat/nat_design_spec.md

 Dynamically created NAT/NAPT entries are timed out after a period of inactivity in the hardware.
 The inactivity timeout periods are independently configurable for TCP and UDP NAPT entries.
 The inactivity timeout period is configurable for the basic NAT entries.

 The dynamic port allocation from the pool is done in a random manner.
 When the pool is exhausted, new incoming connections are no longer NAT'ted.
-Only when the inactive entries are released are the new connections dynamically mapped to the freed up ports.
+In such scenario, the new incoming traffic are reported as NAT miss and dropped in the kernel.
+Only when the inactive entries are released are the new incoming connections dynamically mapped to the freed up ports.

 #### 2.2.3.1 Full Cone NAT
 When the first connection from a particular internal IP + L4 port is dynamically SNAT mapped to an external IP + L4 port, the SNAT and the corresponding DNAT entries are added for that mapping in the hardware.